 Jordie Hannum has 20 years of legislative, analytical, and advocacy experience, including key roles on Capitol Hill, political campaigns, and within non-governmental organizations.
-As Executive Director of the Better World Campaign (BWC), he guides its legislative and advocacy efforts around U.S.-UN engagement and helped secure support for paying off over $700 million in arrears to the United Nations.
-During his tenure at the UN Foundation/BWC, Mr. Hannum has testified in front of Congress on the UN’s value, its peacekeeping operations, and U.S. standing in international organizations.
-He has traveled to South Sudan, DR Congo and Uganda researching civilian protection and written on the importance of U.S. engagement in peacekeeping.
-In 2017, he visited Mosul, Iraq soon after the city was liberated from ISIS and highlighted how the UN helped lead one of the largest managed civilian evacuations ever.
-Stemming from his travels, Mr. Hannum has also examined how peacekeepers create conditions under which displaced persons can voluntarily return home.
+As Executive Director of the Better World Campaign (BWC), he guides its legislative and advocacy efforts around U.S.-UN engagement, and helped secure support for paying off over $700 million in arrears to the United Nations.
+During his tenure at the UN Foundation, Hannum has testified in front of Congress on the UN’s value, its peacekeeping operations, and U.S. standing in international organizations.
+He has traveled to South Sudan, the Democratic Republic of Congo, and Uganda researching civilian protection and written on the importance of U.S. engagement in peacekeeping.
+In 2017, he visited Mosul, Iraq, soon after the city was liberated from ISIS, and highlighted how the UN helped lead one of the largest managed civilian evacuations ever.
+Stemming from his travels, Hannum has also examined how peacekeepers create conditions under which displaced persons can voluntarily return home.
 His writing has appeared in Foreign Policy, The Hill, Just Security, The Cipher Brief, and Devex.